 A duck may not look the muscled part, Donald takes his job as village blacksmith serious.
 First he fashions a new iron ring for an oxcart-wheel, and expertly makes it dance onto the wood, but then painfully experiences the laws of physics mercilessly punish any size error, worsened each time he insists.
 Then Donald services a shy-looking client: vain 'Jacqueline-ass' Jenny, who refuses to approve any of the shoe-models he presents, and therefore stubbornly resists his equally driven attempts to fit it on her back-hoof...
 Written by

 Did You Know?

 The title is from a line in a traditional poem (1841) by Henry Wadsworth Longfellow, The Village Blacksmith.
-"Under a spreading chestnut-tree, The village smithy stands; The smith, a mighty man is he, With large and sinewy hands."
+"Under a spreading chestnut-tree, The village smithy stands; The smith, a mighty man is he, With large and sinewy hands; And the muscles of his brawny arms, Are strong as iron bands."
 See more